 Leadership for Organizations, Clubs, & Students

-Click here for the Fall 2015 training schedule
+Click here for the Fall 2015 - Spring training schedule

 Leadership for Organizations, Clubs & Students (LOCS) was created to provide officers and members of the over 420+ halls, clubs, and organizations on campus the tools necessary to successfully organize and run their groups.
 All sessions are free and open to any student.
 Come back frequently for an updated schedule.